Using word embeddings to analyse audience effects and individual differences in parenting Subreddits: Introduction

 Audience and gender stereotypes are therefore frameworks that we will use to understand behaviours.
 Do mothers and fathers adapt their expression of concerns to the audience they interact with?
 On which topics specifically?
 Is one gender more likely to change behaviour?
+How do users differ in their adaptation to audiences?
 These are questions we will address in the present study.

 Reddit has several very popular parenting communities that make possible the study of those phenomena in a natural setting and at a large scale.
 We will use Reddit as a means through which we can observe how the change in audience can influence behaviour.
-Switching between different topical communities (i.e., subreddits) and potentially social identities, with either a single or mixed-gender audience, mothers and fathers may adapt their behaviour accordingly.
+Switching between different topical communities (i.e., Subreddits) and potentially social identities, with either a single or mixed-gender audience, mothers and fathers may adapt their behaviour accordingly.
 On Reddit, users' interactions on parenting have been described through several studies.
-Using a quantitative approach, Ammari et al. \cite{ammari_pseudonymous_2018} looked at the three popular parenting subreddits r/Parenting, r/Mommit, and r/Daddit with Latent Dirichlet Allocation topic modelling \cite{blei_latent_2003}.
-They collected all the comments published on these subreddits between 2008 and 2016, from which they were able to identify 47 topics.
-The authors found that users on r/Parenting talk more about discipline and teen talk. r/Mommit users discussed the most topics such as sleep training, breastfeeding, milestones, child weight gain, pregnancy recovery, and housework.
+Using a quantitative approach, Ammari et al. \cite{ammari_pseudonymous_2018} looked at the three popular parenting Subreddits r/Parenting, r/Mommit, and r/Daddit with Latent Dirichlet Allocation topic modelling \cite{blei_latent_2003}.
+They collected all the comments published on these Subreddits between 2008 and 2016, from which they were able to identify 47 topics.
+The authors found that users on r/Parenting talk more about discipline and teen talk. r/Mommit users most frequently discussed topics such as sleep training, breastfeeding, milestones, child weight gain, pregnancy recovery, and housework.
 On r/Daddit, the most frequent topics were congratulations, Neonatal Intensive Care Unit (NICU) experience, legal questions for custody battles, and Halloween costumes.
 Therefore, mothers discussed more issues related to health and raising children whereas fathers' discussions focused more on events such as birth, Halloween, or divorce.

 Using qualitative grounded theory, Feldman \cite{feldman__2021} analyzed posts published on r/Daddit and r/Mommit.
 They found that while fathers merge work and family and consider work as part of family duties, mothers see work and family as two distinct domains and emphasise the double burden.
 Mothers' posts are also more centred around \textit{how} to care for a child whereas fathers' are about \textit{whether} they care \cite{feldman__2021}.
 Additionally, in family relationships, fathers seek advice about how to provide support for the mother but mothers focus on a dyadic mother-child relationship \cite{feldman__2021}.